St. John's Wort Extract supplement, 300 mg

 side effect yet, but many side effects exist from herbs that are not yet known.

-Q. Thank you for your helpful website.
-My elderly
+Q. My elderly

 mother has a hard time swallowing pills.
 Do you know of any liquid forms of St.